hollepat/arimaa/README.md

 ### Todo

 1. Threads --> real time hours interaction with game
-2. Add Game Logic
-3. Save Game --> write state of board to file and use function to recreate
+2. Save Game --> write state of board to file and use function to recreate
-4. Player to Player/ PC to Player options
+3. Player to Player/ PC to Player options
-5. Set Position of Pieces???
+4. Set Position of Pieces???

 ### Rules